dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 ### Blazor

-Blazor WebAssembly is a [single-page app (SPA) framework](/dotnet/architecture/modern-web-apps-azure/choose-between-traditional-web-and-single-page-apps) for building interactive client-side web apps that run in the browser on a [WebAssembly](https://webassembly.org/)-based .NET runtime (*Blazor WebAssembly*).
-Blazor WebAssembly uses open web standards without plugins or recompiling code into other languages.
-Blazor WebAssembly works in all modern web browsers, including mobile browsers.

-Running .NET code inside web browsers is made possible by [WebAssembly](https://webassembly.org) (abbreviated `wasm`).
-WebAssembly is a compact bytecode format optimized for fast download and maximum execution speed.
-WebAssembly is an open web standard and supported in web browsers without plugins.

-WebAssembly code can access the full functionality of the browser via JavaScript, called *JavaScript interoperability*. .NET code executed via WebAssembly in the browser runs in the browser's JavaScript sandbox with the protections that the sandbox provides against malicious actions on the client machine.

-Benefits:
+Blazor apps are composed of Blazor components: reusable, web UI components implemented using C#, HTML, and CSS.
+Both client and server code are written in C#, allowing you to share code and libraries.
+Blazor components can be rendered or even pre-rendered from views and pages.

+Benefits of Blazor components:
 * Build interactive web UIs using C# instead of JavaScript.
 Using the same language for front-end and back-end code can:
   * Accelerate app development.
   * Reduce build pipeline complexity.
   * Simplify maintenance.
   * Leverage the existing .NET ecosystem of [.NET libraries](/dotnet/standard/class-libraries).
   * Let developers understand and work on both client-side and server-side code.
-* Reusable, sharable UI components: Blazor apps are composed of reusable web UI components implemented using C#, HTML, and CSS.
-Both client and server code are written in C#, allowing you to share code and libraries.
+* Reusable, sharable UI components.
+* Quickly get productive with Blazor reusable UI components from [top component vendors](https://blazor.net).
 * Blazor works in all modern web browsers, including mobile browsers.
 Blazor uses open web standards without plug-ins or code transpilation.

-* Quickly get productive with Blazor reusable UI components from [top component vendors](https://blazor.net).
+For more information, see [Prerender and integrate ASP.NET Core Razor components](xref:blazor/components/prerendering-and-integration).

+#### Blazor hosting options:

+Blazor components have the flexibility of being hosted either using Blazor Server or Blazor WebAssembly.

+Blazor WebAssembly is a [single-page app (SPA) framework](/dotnet/architecture/modern-web-apps-azure/choose-between-traditional-web-and-single-page-apps) for building interactive client-side web apps that run in the browser on a [WebAssembly](https://webassembly.org/)-based .NET runtime (*Blazor WebAssembly*).

+Benefits of Blazor WebAssembly:

+* Uses open web standards without plugins or recompiling code into other languages.
+* Works in all modern web browsers, including mobile browsers.
+* WebAssembly code can access the full functionality of the browser via JavaScript, called *JavaScript interoperability*.

 To get started with your first ASP.NET Core Blazor WebAssembly app, see [Tooling for ASP.NET Core Blazor](xref:blazor/tooling).
 For a complete overview of ASP.NET Core Blazor WebAssembly, its architecture and benefits, see [Overview of Blazor WebAssembly](xref:blazor/index#blazor-webassembly).

-### ASP.NET Core Blazor Server
+#### ASP.NET Core Blazor Server

 ASP.NET Core Blazor Server has the advantage of direct access to server resources, while providing model for building rich, interactive, and composable user interfaces in C#.
 Blazor Server components are UI elements such as a page, dialog, or data entry form, that handle client-side web UI interactions.
 The client-side web UI interactions are handled over a websocket connection, and can span multiple connections to increase speed.
 Blazor components keep track of the state of the client-side DOM and efficiently apply updates to only the components that need it.

 Blazor Server benefits:

-* Create rich interactive UIs using [C#](/dotnet/csharp/) instead of [JavaScript](https://www.javascript.com).
-* Share server-side and client-side app logic written in .NET.
-* Render the UI as HTML and CSS for wide browser support, including mobile browsers.
-* Share app logic across server and client.
+* Share app logic across server and client..
-* Leverage the existing .NET ecosystem of [.NET libraries](/dotnet/standard/class-libraries).
-* Flexibility of access to server resources, in a protected environment.
+* Flexibility of direct access to server resources, in a protected environment.
 For example:
   * Database access.
   * Access to secrets, such as an access key used for API calls to Azure storage.
 * Uses a token-based security model, rather than using cookies that may or may not be enabled on the browser.